 If you live in one of the states listed above, have a witness to listen in during the conversations so you have someone who can corroborate what was said.

-The FTC keeps a list of debt collection agencies that are banned due to illegal collection activity.
+The FTC keeps a list of debt collectors that are banned due to illegal collection activity.
 At the time of this writing, there were more than 100 firms on the list.
 If one of these firms are contacting you, they are in clear violation of the law.

 How can I get collection accounts removed from my credit report?

-If collection agencies are harassing you, chances are you already have collection accounts on your credit report.
+If debt collectors are harassing you, chances are you already have collection on your credit report.